Analytic computable structure theory and $L^p$ spaces: Background and preliminaries

 \subsubsection{Summary of prior work in analytic computable structure theory}

 The earliest work in analytic computable structure theory is implicit in the 1989 monograph of Pour-El and Richards \cite{Pour-El.Richards.1989}; namely, it is shown that $\ell^1$ is not computably categorical but that all separable Hilbert spaces are.
 But, there was no more progress until 2013 when a number of results on metric spaces appeared.
-In particular, Melnikov and Nies showed that computably presentable compact metric spaces are $\Delta_3^0$-categorical and that there is a computably presentable polish space that is not $\Delta_2^0$-categorical \cite{Melnikov.Nies.2013}.
+In particular, Melnikov and Nies showed that computably presentable compact metric spaces are $\Delta_3^0$-categorical and that there is a computably presentable Polish space that is not $\Delta_2^0$-categorical \cite{Melnikov.Nies.2013}.
 At the same time, Melnikov showed that the Cantor space, Urysohn space, and all separable Hilbert spaces are computably categorical (as metric spaces), but that (as a metric space) $C[0,1]$ is not \cite{Melnikov.2013}.
 Recently, Greenberg, Knight, Melnikov, and Turetsky announced an analog of Goncharov's syntactic characterization of relative computable categoricity for metric spaces \cite{Greenberg.Knight.Melnikov.Turetsky.2016}.

 New results on Banach spaces began to appear in 2014.
 First, Melnikov and Ng showed that $C[0,1]$ is not computably categorical \cite{Melnikov.Ng.2014}.
 Then, McNicholl extended the work of Pour-El and Richards by showing that $\ell^p$ is computably categorical only when $p = 2$ and that $\ell^p$ is $\Delta_2^0$-categorical when $p$ is a computable real.
-McNicholl also showed that $\ell^p_n$ is computably categorical when $p$ is a computable real and $n$ is a positive integer \cite{McNicholl.2015}, \cite{McNicholl.2016},\cite{McNicholl.2016.1}.
-More recently, McNicholl and Stull have shown that if $p \geq 1$ is a computable real other than $2$, then whenever $\mathcal{B}^\#$ is a computable presentation of a Banach space $\mathcal{B}$ that is isometrically isomorphic to $\ell^p$, there is a least powerful Turing degree that computes a linear isometry of the standard presentation of $\ell^p$ onto $\mathcal{B}^\#$, and that these degrees are precisely the c.e. degrees \cite{McNicholl.Stull.2016}.
+McNicholl also showed that $\ell^p_n$ is computably categorical when $p$ is a computable real and $n$ is a positive integer.
+More recently, McNicholl and Stull have shown that whenever $(\ell^p)^\#$ is a computable presentation of $\ell^p$, there is a least powerful Turing degree that computes an isometric isomorphism of $\ell^p$ onto $(\ell^p)^\#$, and that these degrees are precisely the c.e. degrees \cite{McNicholl.Stull.2016}.